 Today’s distractions include more than just a radio.
 It's likely your teen will have a cell phone when he or she drives.
-Remind your teen to never text while driving, and encourage him or her to pull over before making a call.
-Even with hands-free devices, taking or making phone calls, searching for tunes on a media player, or playing the radio too loudly all contribute to heightened risks for new and experienced drivers alike.
+Remind your teen to never text while driving, and encourage them to pull over before making a call.
+Even with hands-free devices, taking or making phone calls, searching for tunes on a media player or playing the radio too loudly all contribute to heightened risks for new and experienced drivers alike.
 Be a good role model for your teen.

-Familiarize yourself with the graduated drivers licensing (GDL) rules in your state.
-Today's learning drivers have new limits for such things as the age at which they can get their learner—permit or license, the hours they can drive, and the number of passengers they can carry.
-These laws limit the exposure of teen drivers from the most dangerous situations before being given an unrestricted license—and according to the Insurance Institute for Highway Safety, have reduced teen crashes from 10-30%.
+Familiarize yourself with the graduated drivers licensing (GDL) laws in your state.
+Today's learning drivers have new limits for such things as the age at which they can get their learner’s permit or license, the hours they can drive and the number of passengers they can carry.
+These laws limit the exposure of teen drivers to the most dangerous situations before being given an unrestricted license.
+And according to the Insurance Institute for Highway Safety, GDL laws have reduced teen crashes by 57% from 1996 to 2018.

-- Remember the basics.
 Today's vehicles are far more 'intelligent' than the cars you grew up driving.
-And while many of the features are designed to keep drivers safer—anti-skid controls, automated parallel parking, and sensors that stop a car before collision—it's always a good idea for teen drivers to learn to make their own decisions and react to different driving situations.
+And while many of the features are designed to keep drivers safer, such as anti-skid controls, automated parallel parking and sensors that stop a car before collision, it's always a good idea for teens to learn to make their own decisions and react to different driving situations.

-If you're teaching a teen to drive review these resources from State Farm®.
+If you're teaching a teen to drive, review these other resources from State Farm.